Theta Capricorni

-Theta Capricorni is a binary star system in the southern constellation of Capricornus, positioned 0.58° south of the ecliptic.
-Sometimes, this star is called by the name Dorsum, meaning the back (of the goat) in Latin; Theta Capricorni is its Bayer designation, which is Latinized from θ Capricorni and abbreviated Theta Cap or θ Cap.
+Theta Capricorni, Latinized from θ Capricorni, (Theta Cap or θ Cap) formally named Udang, is a binary star system in the southern constellation of Capricornus, positioned 0.58° south of the ecliptic.
 It can be seen with the naked eye, having an apparent visual magnitude of +4.07.
 Based upon an annual parallax shift of 20.11 mas as seen from the Earth, the star is about 162 ly from the Sun.
 It is drifting closer with a radial velocity of −11 km/s.

 The star or star system is almost eclipsed by the Sun on about 3 February, when it will figure behind the Sun's corona if there is a full solar eclipse.
 Thus the star can be viewed the whole night, crossing the sky, in early August (in the current epoch).
 It can be occulted by the Moon.

+Nomenclature

+Theta Capricorni is the star's Bayer designation, which is Latinized from θ Capricorni and abbreviated Theta Cap or θ Cap.
+Sometimes (primarily in astrological sources), this star is called by the name Dorsum, meaning the back (of the goat) in Latin.

+Udang, the Shrimp, is a constellation from Bali (Indonesia), identified with Capricornus.
+It is anchored in the cultural calendar called Palelintangan which is attested for ~1300 years.
+The IAU Working Group on Star Names approved the name Udang for Theta Capricorni A on 22 February 2026.